 The Deep Basin area includes assets in the Sierra and Ekwan areas roughly 45 km east of Fort Nelson, British Columbia stretching 85 km east towards the Alberta border that were acquired as part of the 2017 acquisition from Husky.
-The Sierra asset consists of ~25 mmcf/d of production from the Pine Point formation and was shut in due to infrastructure constraints in September 2017.
-While the property is being actively marketed as for sale, the restart is currently contemplated for 2024 and is estimated to require \$30 million of capital primarily for sour gas related plant upgrades and pipelines.
-Sierra represents 14.9 MMboe in reserves and \$59.3 million NPV10 value within the proved non-producing category.
+The Sierra asset consists of approximately 25 mmcf/d of production from the Pine Point formation and was shut in due to infrastructure constraints in September 2017.
+The restart is currently contemplated for 2026 and is estimated to require \$35 million of capital primarily for sour gas related plant upgrades and pipelines.
+Sierra represents 14.7 MMboe in reserves and \$52.2 million NPV10 value within the proved non-producing category.